-There are roughly 30 million motorcyclists driving on U.S. Highways and roads.
-Motorcycles are legal motor vehicles, and as such, people who ride them have the same rights as people who drive cars.
+Motorcyclists share highways and roads all across the U.S. Motorcycles are legal motor vehicles, and as such, people who ride them have the same rights as people who drive cars.
 Even so, motorcycles tend to fall prey to drunk drivers and inattentive drivers far more than their car-driving counterparts.

 According to recent statistics by the National Highway Traffic Safety Administration (NHTSA), a motorcyclist is approximately 16 times more likely to die in a crash than an automobile occupant.
 What’s more, they are three times more likely to be injured than people who ride in cars.
 For those who were involved in fatal motorcycle crashes, head injury was the leading cause of death.

 In addition, NHTSA estimates that wearing a helmet while riding a motorcycle reduces the chances of a fatality by 29 percent.
-Surprisingly, though not all states require motorcyclists to wear helmets.
+Surprisingly, not all states require motorcyclists to wear helmets.
 Fortunately, Alabama law strictly requires that all motorcyclists wear helmets.
 Of course, if you get into an accident, wearing a helmet will only protect your head.
-However, it won’t prevent the accident from occurring in the first place.
-Nor will it prevent you from injuring another portion of your body to keep your bike from sustaining serious damage.
+It will not prevent you from injuring another portion of your body to keep your bike from sustaining serious damage.